 She alone is the truth.
 She makes the multitude, and concerning us she teaches this alone in a love through many.

 I am so very sorry about the dreadful mix-up.
 I want to help.
-At the same time I know that this doesn’t offend you.
-You’ll make it all right when the time is right.
+At the same time I know that it doesn’t offend you.
+You’ll make it right when the time is right.
 You are my perfect Mother.
-I love you.
-I trust you, and I believe in you.
-But still I pray for some nice brother or sister to fix the typo.
+I love you, I trust you, and I believe in you.
+Yet still I pray for some nice brother or sister to fix the typo.

 * The Holy Spirit as Feminine: Early Christian Testimonies and Their Interpretation.
 HTS Theological Studies 72(1), a3225.
 Van Oort, J. (2016).